kytos/legacy/napps/kytos/of_lldp/README.rst

 Overview
 ========

-The *of.lldp* application implements the protocol Link Layer Discovery Protocol (LLDP).
+The *of.lldp* application implements the Link Layer Discovery Protocol (LLDP).
 This protocol is vendor free and used to discover network devices and all links between them.
 This protocol is implemented at layer 2 (L2) and defined in the IEEE 802.1ab.
-A network management system (NMS) can rapidly obtain the L2 network topology and topology changes over the time using LLDP.
+A network management system (NMS) can rapidly obtain the L2 network topology and topology changes over time using LLDP.

 Installing
 ==========

-All the Kytos Network Applications are located in the NApps online repository.
+All of the Kytos Network Applications are located in the NApps online repository.
 To install this NApp, run:

 .. code:: shell